Harlock123/DirOpusReImagined/README.md

 %RPAF% - Full Path All Files in the Right Panel .
 Each argument is separated by a space

 %LPAF% - Full Path All Files in the Left Panel .
 Each argument is separated by a space

+The Action Parameter needs to be the actual command that you want to execute on clicking the button.
+The Parsed ARGS from the above parameters will be appended to the command line.

+The Name Parameter is the name of the button.
+It is used to identify the button in the configuration file.
+There are 36 buttons available in the interface numbered 1 to 36.
+The buttons are numbered from left to right top to bottom.
+The first button is LPButton1 and the last button is LPButton36.

+The Content Parameter is the text that will appear on the button itself

+The Background Parameter is the background color of the button

+The Foreground Parameter is the foreground color of the button

+The HorizontalAlignment Parameter is the horizontal alignment of the text on the button Valid values are Left, Center, Right

+The VerticalAlignment Parameter is the vertical alignment of the text on the button Valid values are Top, Center, Bottom

+The Margin Parameter is the margin around the button.
+The values are in the order Left, Top, Right, Bottom

+The Shell Parameter is a boolean value that indicates whether the command should be executed in a shell or not valid values are True or False

+The Window Parameter is a boolean value that indicates whether the command should be executed in a new window or not valid values are True or False